AlanMorel/resaic/README.md

 DATABASE_TABLE=resia
 ```

-Create a new MySQL table with the name specified.
-Now run the server:
+3) Create a new MySQL table with the name specified.

+4) Run the server by running this command:
 ```
 npm run server
 ```

-In a seperate terminal, build the app:
+5) In a seperate terminal, build the app by running this command:
 ```
 npm run build-dev
 ```

-Now visit `http://localhost:8000` to see the app running.
+6) Visit `http://localhost:8000` to see the app running.

 ### Project scripts
 ```